-In general, girls looking at boys but not smiling is generally a ‘shy person’ body language, often relating to a harmless flirtatious attitude.
+Generally, girls looking at boys but not smiling is a ‘shy person’ body language, often relating to a harmless flirtatious attitude.

 The level of staring can go from glances to a major gaze-holding contest.
 But before you cross the line from flirty to creepy, the thing to consider is who you are and where you are.

-If you are in high school, college, or in a workplace, and the girl is a friend or colleague, then it may be a sign of attraction towards you.
+If you are in high school, college, or the workplace, and the girl is a friend or colleague, it may be a sign of attraction towards you.

 If you are in a workplace and it is a woman, then it may be more of a neutral or negative reason.

 When a woman makes eye contact with you but does not smile exudes confidence and dominance.